snuup/flatmap/README.md

-# FlatMap - a binary format for OpenStreetMap data
+# FlatMap - a binary file format for OpenStreetMap data

 <br/>
 <br/>